alexCodeDev/allWeather/README.md

 # allWeather
-Show today current weather and for 5 days
+Show today current weather and for 5 days .
+Using Swift UI
-Use Swift UI